PRESENTING SUPERB RESEARCH THAT ADVANCES THE FIELD OF EDUCATION

 Perfect for superintendents, principals, curriculum directors, and aspiring leaders, Implementation Science is more than a guide—it’s a hands-on resource for building a sustainable, student-centered culture of continuous improvement.
 The book can also be adopted for a variety of courses such as Educational Leadership and Administration; Curriculum and Instructional Design; Data-Driven Decision Making in Education; Change Management in Education; and many more.

-List of Tables and Figures
+List of Figures

 Acknowledgments